lorin/forge-docs/docs/new-project.md

-I'm going to use `~/dev/simple-mod` as the location for the mod files, and `simplemod` as the name of the mod, in the org.lorinhochstein.simplemod group.
+I'm going to use `~/dev/simple-mod` as the location for the mod files, and `simplemod` as the name of the mod, in the `org.lorinhochstein.simplemod` package.

 ## Download the Mod Development Kit